 If the braces are not damaged, and if good oral hygiene is maintained, then treatment will not be prolonged and no damage to the teeth or gums will occur.

-To be successful, orthodontic treatment requires co-operation and time.
-Orthodontic treatment usually takes 18-24 months.
-Some cases may be finished earlier whilst other cases may take two years or more to complete.
+To be successful, orthodontic treatment requires co-operation and time – treatment usually takes 18-24 months.
+Some cases may be finished earlier whilst other cases may take more than two years to complete.

-Fitting the braces normally involves two visits, each up to an hour long (one for the top teeth and one for the bottom).
-Patients attend every 4-8 weeks thereafter for adjustments (ie. wire changes).
-These appointments are approximately 5 to 15 minutes in duration.
+Fitting the braces normally involves two appointments of 30-45 minutes (one for the top teeth and one for the bottom).
+Patients attend every 4-8 weeks thereafter for adjustments, wire changes, etc. These appointments are approximately 10-15 minutes in duration.